kapfenho/monitoring-configs/README.md

 Grouped by source type we are using two streams.
 The stream name refers to the input type:

-* Metrics Stream
+* Metric Stream
 * Log Stream

-The metrics stream gets all types of metrics - integers, floats, percentages, gauges.
+The metric stream gets all types of metrics - integers, floats, percentages, gauges.
 Those metrics may be pulled periodically from a system or sent by an application during the execution of a business process.
 Most systems support this notification types by supporting a